 Ramadan is the month when all bestowments pour on humans.
 Every sinner can get forgiveness in this month.
-Allah has promised high rewards for those who fast in Ramadan and pray at nights.
+Allah has promised high rewards for those who fast in Ramadan and pray at nights and Ramadan mentioned in the Quran.
 In fact, the last ten days are the most important.
 During which, one can find Laila-tul-Qadar—A night that is equal to 1000 days of worship.
 If you find Ramadan in good health, then you must spare your time for worship at night.
 It is the most pious act in Ramadan.

 In this post, we will describe the detail of occasions when Ramadan was mentioned in the Holy Quran.
 So, you must pay attention to the detail.

 Ramadan in the Quran

 There is five times the month of Ramadan mentioned in the Quran.
 We will tell you all with a little explanation.
 So, you must keep reading.

 The first mention of Ramadan in the Quran

 The first occasion was when Allah decreed fasting on all Muslims.
 It was in Al-Baqarah.
 The translation of the verse is below.

 “O you have believed decreed upon you is fasting as it was decreed upon those before you that you may become righteous” —Surat Al-Baqarah 2:183

 The above verse clearly had an order from Allah, which made fasting compulsory for Muslims in Ramadan.
 Allah also mentioned this as a duty, which was also assigned to other people before Muslims.